GR

 Good Samaritan Laws and Legal Protections

 Many jurisdictions provide legal protection under Good Samaritan laws to individuals, including maritime medics, who offer emergency assistance.
-As long as their actions remain in good faith and are free from gross negligence, these laws shield them from liability.
-Provided the medic follows the physician’s guidance and acts within their scope of training, they are typically protected from legal consequences.
+As long as their actions are in good faith and free from gross negligence, these laws shield them from liability.
+Therefore, if the medic follows the physician’s guidance and acts within their scope of training, they are typically protected from legal consequences.

 Key Points